About me

 Sivtsev case

-This case concerns a violation of the principle of legal certainty caused by the unforeseeable reopening of the limitation period after the Russian authorities adopted a law “on the admission of the Republic of Crimea into the Russian Federation,” enabling them to bring a claim against the applicant.
-This led to a judgment depriving him of his property.
+This case concerns a violation of the principle of legal certainty caused by the unforeseeable resumption of the limitation period after the Russian authorities enacted a law ‘on the admission of the Republic of Crimea into the Russian Federation’, which allowed them to bring a claim against the applicant; when that claim was upheld, he lost his property.
 The Court communicated the application to the respondent Government on 15 December 2021.

 Application